ahuggins-nhs/request-it/README.md

 # Request-It

 A stupidly simple HTTP client for Node-JS that should just work.
-Built-in support for cookies and JSON.
-No follow-redirects magic.
+Built-in support for cookies, JSON, and up to 3 redirects.

 ## Usage
 Install via NPM and require in your project.
 Then request it and go!